-Twelve Months Ending March 31, 2012 (In millions)
+Twelve Months Ending June 30, 2012 (In millions)

 Revenues

-Storage services fees \$ 93.9
+Storage services fees \$ 94.6

-Throughput fees 20.1
+Throughput fees 20.5

-Ancillary services fees 7.0
+Ancillary services fees 6.9

-Total Revenues 121.0
+Total Revenues 122.0

 Operating Expenses

-Operating costs and expenses 33.2
+Operating costs and expenses 34.1

-Selling, general and administrative(1) 21.7
+Selling, general and administrative(1) 20.4

-Depreciation and amortization expense 16.9
+Depreciation and amortization expense 17.5

-Total Operating Expenses 71.8
+Total Operating Expenses 72.0

-Operating Income 49.2
+Operating Income 50.0

-Interest expense(2) 2.8
+Interest expense(2) 2.1

-Net Income 46.4
+Net Income 47.9

-Adjustments to reconcile net income to estimated Adjusted EBITDA: Add:
+Adjustments to reconcile net income to estimated Adjusted EBITDA:

+Add:

-Depreciation and amortization expense 16.9
+Depreciation and amortization expense 17.5

-Interest expense 2.8
+Interest expense 2.1

-Estimated Adjusted EBITDA(3) 66.1
+Estimated Adjusted EBITDA(3) 67.5

 Adjustments to reconcile estimated Adjusted EBITDA to estimated cash available for distribution:

 Less:

-Cash interest expense 2.7
+Cash interest expense 1.9

 Cash tax expense 0.2

-Estimated expansion capital expenditures 40.4
+Estimated expansion capital expenditures 34.4

 Estimated maintenance capital expenditures 5.0

 Add:

-Borrowings to fund expansion capital expenditures 40.4
+Borrowings to fund expansion capital expenditures 34.4

-Estimated Cash Available for Distribution \$ 58.2
+Estimated Cash Available for Distribution \$ 60.4

-Distributions to public common unitholders ·
+Distributions to public common unitholders \$ 13.5

-Distributions to Oiltanking Holding Americas, Inc. - common units
+Distributions to Oiltanking Holding Americas, Inc. - common units 12.2

-Distributions to Oiltanking Holding Americas, Inc. - subordinated units
+Distributions to Oiltanking Holding Americas, Inc. - subordinated units 25.7

-Distributions to our general partner
+Distributions to our general partner 1.1

-Twelve Months Ending March 31, 2012 (In millions)

-Excess of cash available for distribution over aggregate annualized minimum annual cash distributions Calculation of minimum estimated Adjusted EBITDA necessary to pay aggregate annualized minimum annual cash distributions:

-Estimated Adjusted EBITDA

-Excess of cash available for distribution over minimum annual cash distributions

-Minimum estimated Adjusted EBITDA necessary to pay aggregate annualized minimum quarterly distributions
+J Ending June 30, 2012 n millions) Total distributions \$ 52.5 Excess of cash available for distribution over aggregate annualized minimum annual cash distributions 7.9 Calculation of minimum estimated Adjusted EBITDA necessary to pay aggregate annualized minimum annual cash distributions: Estimated Adjusted EBITDA \$ 67.5 Excess of cash available for distribution over minimum annual cash distributions 7.9 Minimum estimated Adjusted EBITDA necessary to pay aggregate annualized minimum quarterly distributions \$ 59.6

-- (1) Includes additional personnel and related costs associated with operating as a publicly traded partnership and approximately \$3.0 million of incremental external selling, general and administrative costs we expect to begin incurring annually upon becoming a publicly traded partnership, consisting of costs associated with annual and quarterly reports to unitholders, tax return and Schedule K-1 preparation and distribution, independent auditor fees, Sarbanes-Oxley compliance, NYSE listing, investor relations activities, registrar and transfer agent fees, director and officer liability insurance costs and director compensation - Assumes approximately \$22.5 million of our existing notes payable to Oiltanking Finance B.V. will remain outstanding and bear interest at a weighted-average rate of approximately 7.1% and that we will fund our anticipated expansion capital expenditures primarily under our revolving credit facility, with an estimated weighted-average rate of 2.9%.
+- (1) Includes approximately \$15.0 million in selling, general and administrative expenses associated with services provided by OT Services pursuant to a services agreement to be entered into at the closing of this offering.
+Pursuant to the terms of the services agreement, this amount cannot exceed \$17.0 million annually, subject to adjustment for inflation and the growth of our business.
+Please see "Certain Relationships and Related Transactions Agreements with Affiliates in Connection with Transactions Services Agreement."
+Also includes additional personnel and related costs associated with operating as a publicly traded partnership and approximately \$3.0 million of incremental external selling, general and administrative costs we expect to begin incurring annually upon becoming a publicly traded partnership, consisting of costs associated with annual and quarterly reports to unitholders, tax return and Schedule K-1 preparation and distribution, independent auditor fees, Sarbanes-Oxley compliance, NYSE listing, investor relations activities, registrar and transfer agent fees, director and officer liability insurance costs and director compensation, which are not subject to any reimbursement cap. - (2) Assumes approximately \$22.5 million of our existing notes payable to Oiltanking Finance B.V. will remain outstanding and bear interest at a weighted-average rate of approximately 7.1% and that we will fund our anticipated expansion capital expenditures primarily under our revolving credit facility, with an estimated weighted-average rate of 3.0%.
 This rate is based on a forecast of LIBOR rates during the period plus the margin and associated commitment fees expected under our new revolving credit facility and amortization of arrangement fees. - (3) Adjusted EBITDA is defined in "Summary Non-GAAP Financial Measure."
-For a reconciliation of Adjusted EBITDA to its most directly comparable financial measures calculated and presented in accordance with GAAP, please read "Summary - Non-GAAP Financial Measure."
+For a reconciliation of Adjusted EBITDA to its most directly comparable financial measures calculated and presented in accordance with GAAP, please read "Summary Non-GAAP Financial Measure."